 When you visit this website, our server makes a record of your visit and logs information for statistical purposes only.
 This information includes: the user's server address, the user's top level domain name (for example .com, .gov, .au, etc), the date and time you visited the site, the pages accessed and documents downloaded, the previous site visited, and the type of browser you use.

-No attempt will be made to identify users, or their browsing activities, unless we are lawfully required to do so for investigation or law enforcement purposes.
+No attempt will be made to identify users, or their browsing activities, unless we are lawfully authorised or required to do so for investigation or law enforcement purposes.

 Links to other sites